Superman's Dead

 "Superman's Dead" is a song by Canadian alternative rock group Our Lady Peace.
 It was released on January 16, 1997 as the lead single from their second album Clumsy, preceding the album's release by a week.
-This has become one of Our Lady Peace's most popular songs.
+It has become one of Our Lady Peace's most popular songs.

 The song has become the definitive example of Our Lady Peace's staple sound, highlighted by vocalist Raine Maida's unusual yet powerful falsetto.
-This song, in contrast to some others on the album, contains very heavy electric guitar, especially in comparison to tracks like "4 A.M." and Carnival".
+This song, in contrast to some others on the album, contains very heavy electric guitar, especially in comparison to tracks like "4 A.M." and "Carnival".
 It peaked at number 17 on the Canadian RPM Top Singles Chart while spending five weeks at number 2 on the RPM Alternative Chart.
 In the U.S, it peaked at number 11 on the Billboard Modern Rock Tracks chart, while reaching number 14 on the Mainstream Rock, making it one of their most successful songs in the U.S. Between 1995 and 2016, "Superman's Dead" was the 15th most played song by a Canadian artist on rock radio stations in Canada.